douglatornell/randopony/docs/2011Plans.rst

 .. _Google Checkout: https://checkout.google.com/sell/
 .. _Amazon Payments: https://payments.amazon.com/

-All have the same base tranactions fee: 2.9% + $0.30.
+All have the same base transactions fee: 2.9% + $0.30.
 For the PapPop fees structure that translates to:

 * $0.82 on the $18 non-member fee